ChristianMct/helium-artifacts/README.md

     - contains: the code for the HElium system
     - hosted at [https://github.com/ChristianMct/helium](https://github.com/ChristianMct/helium)
     - mirrored at [https://zenodo.org/doi/10.5281/zenodo.11045945](https://zenodo.org/doi/10.5281/zenodo.11045945)
+    - is **main artifact** and constitutes its reusable, more documented part
 - The present artifact repository
-    - imports HElium at `v0.2.1`
+    - imports the HElium repository at `v0.2.1`
     - contains:
         - an HElium application implementing the paper's experiment
-        - an MP-SPDZ application implementing the paper's experiment
+        - an MP-SPDZ application implementing the paper's baseline
         - scripts for building and running both experiments.
     - hosted at [https://github.com/ChristianMct/helium-artifacts](https://github.com/ChristianMct/helium-artifacts)
     - mirrored at [https://zenodo.org/doi/10.5281/zenodo.11046011](https://zenodo.org/doi/10.5281/zenodo.11046011)
+    - is a **secondary artifact** which scope is solely to reproduce the paper's experiments

 ## Instructions
-This section details the procedure for building and running the HElium experiments.
+This section details the procedure for building and running the HElium experiments (i.e., the HElium part of Experiment I and the whole Experiment II).

 ### Setup
 The following software are required on the machine(s) running the experiments:
  - [Docker](https://docs.docker.com/get-docker/)
  - [Python 3.x](https://www.python.org/downloads/)
  - `make`
- - (Optional) [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) can be used to setup all dependencies ssh-accessible machines automatically.
+ - (Optional) [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) can be used to setup all dependencies on ssh-accessible machines.

 The following Python packages are also required:
  - `docker`